A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Kink Party Outfit Ideas: What to Wear to a Play Party

 When people are getting ready to attend their first kink party, one of the most frequency asked questions is “what the hell do I wear!?”
-What to wear to a play party can feel like a minefield, but it’s not as complicated as it seems.
+What to wear to a kink play party can feel like a minefield, but it’s not as complicated as it seems.
 In this post I’ll dispel some common myths as well as share some kink party outfit ideas to get you inspired.
 I’ve also included some links to some of my favourite pieces and stores.

 Check the Dress Code